I call on all Grand Mothers

 Feminism as a climate change solution

 Yet All We Can Save is not only feminist but feminine.
 It highlights the archetypal womanly values of cooperation, compassion, connection, and creativity.
-And it pulses with awareness of our mutually interdependent world—a way of being and seeing that becomes ever more critical as the climate crisis rages.
+And it pulses with awareness of our mutually interdependent world—a way of being and seeing that becomes ever more critical as climate change increases.
 Already, campaigning organizations including Al Gore’s Climate Reality Project are taking its lessons on board.

 “My heart is moved by all I cannot save: